-- Make (and stick to) a budget.
-Money can fly out of your wallet fast for gifts, special meals, decorations and travel.
-Plan ahead of time how much you’re going to spend on each category, and then stay in that range.
+- Create a spending plan.
+Money can fly out of your wallet quickly for gifts, special meals, decorations and travel.
+Decide how much you’re going to spend in each of these areas and stay in that range.

 - Take inventory.
-Don’t rush out to buy wrapping paper before checking to see if there’s a forgotten stash of a dozen rolls shoved into the back of a closet.
+Before you rush out to buy wrapping paper, check to see if there’s a forgotten stash of rolls shoved to the back of a closet.
 The same is true for presents you may have hidden too well last year.

-- Shop secondhand for decorations.
-Thrift stores and garage sales usually have loads of holiday decorations as people upgrade, downsize or realize their decorations somehow multiplied when they weren’t looking.
+- Shop for secondhand decorations.
+Thrift stores and garage sales usually have loads of holiday decorations as people upgrade, downsize or realize that the ones they already have multiplied when they weren’t looking.

 - Consider budget-friendly alternative gifts.
-Homemade gifts are a great option if you’re crafty or a whiz in the kitchen, or even if you aren’t either of those, but can follow online directions.
-Coupons for your “services,” like babysitting, can also make good presents.
+Homemade gifts are a great option if you’re crafty or a whiz in the kitchen, or even if you aren’t but can follow online directions.
+“Coupons” for your services, such as babysitting, can also make good presents.

 - Make your own holiday cards.
-You can save money (and trees) by using e-cards to send greetings to your loved ones instead of traditional cards.
+You can save money (and trees) by using e-cards to send greetings to your loved ones.
 Many websites offer free or inexpensive e-cards, some with options to add videos or slideshows.

 - Plan holiday meals early.
-Knowing what you’re going to cook well in advance lets you shop the sales for the non-perishable items you’ll need.
-It also helps spread the higher food costs over a couple of paychecks instead of just one.
+Knowing what you’re going to cook well in advance allows you to watch for sales on the nonperishable items you’ll need.
+It also helps spread the higher food costs over a couple of paychecks instead of one.

-- Use your smart phone while shopping.
-Many retailers can send coupons right to your phone when you walk into their stores, which is handy (if not a little creepy).
-You can also use your phone to compare prices to make sure you’re getting the best deal.
+- Use your smartphone while shopping.
+Many retailers can send coupons directly to your phone when you walk into their stores.
+You can also use your phone to compare prices to make sure you’re getting the best deals.

 - Search hotel rates and airfares online.
-Take advantage of websites that compare airfares and hotels so you get the best deal.
+Take advantage of websites that compare airfares and hotels to make sure you get the best deal.
 Many will also alert you to price drops.
-Another bonus: Those online reviews can help you avoid a vacation you remember for all the wrong reasons.
+And online reviews can help you sidestep a bad experience.
 Be sure to check out special travel options for service members on lodging and flights.

-- If your holiday travel plans are flexible, consider Space-available passenger transportation, or Space-A travel.
-This program allows you to fly for free or very low cost on military flights if there is room for you.
-Schedules change and restrictions apply, so learn more about Space-A Travel.
+- Consider Space-A transportation.
+This program allows you to fly for free or at a very low cost on military flights if there is room for you.
+Schedules change and restrictions apply, so learn more about Space-A travel.